-Both natural persons and legal entities may appoint a person they trust to serve as their authorised representative for the purpose of document service, provided that this person has its point of delivery within the territory of Austria.
-If a party to court proceedings does not have a point of delivery in Austria, the court may order it to appoint an authorised representative for document service.
+Both natural persons and legal entities may appoint a person they trust to serve as their authorised representative for the purpose of documents service provided that this person has its point of delivery within the territory of Austria.
+Where a party to court proceedings does not have a point of delivery in Austria the court may order it to appoint an authorised representative for document service.
 It is also within the court's discretion to order a group of two or more parties to appoint a common authorised representative.

-Documents may be served to their addressees 'in person'.
-In accordance with Section 16 of the Austrian Service Act, should the addressee be away at the time of the service, the document may be served to any person of age who lives in the addressee's household or who is the addressee's employee or employer.
+Documents may be served to their addressees "in person".
+In accordance with section 16 of the Austrian Service Act, should the addressee be away at the time of the service the document may be served to any person of age who lives in the addressee's household or who is the addressee's employee or employer.
 Should these methods fail, the documents may be deposited with the local postal office and the addressee must be notified.

-Occasionally, the Austrian law prescribes that a registered personal service is required, thereby allowing for service on that very person.
+Occasionally, the Austrian law prescribes that a "registered personal service" is required thereby allowing for service on that very person only.

-Notably, a special system for electronic service of documents has been put in place in Austria, and attorneys, insurance companies, credit institutions, social insurance providers and certain specific institutions are obliged to use it.
+Notably, a special system for electronic service of documents has been put in place in Austria and attorneys, Austrian insurance companies, credit institutions, social insurance providers as well as specific institutions are under obligation to use it.